 We are actively responding to the carbon peaking and carbon neutrality goals by continuously optimizing our energy usage structure and reducing our carbon emissions.
-In 2022, we deployed over 150 LNG-powered tractors across the country, and equipped line-haul vehicles with advanced GPS system supported by GIS technology, which allows us to monitor anomalies in transportation process, optimize the planning of line-haul routes and improve energy efficiency, which effectively reduces carbon dioxide emissions by 20% compared to traditional diesel tractors.
+In 2022, we deployed over 150 LNG-powered tractors for our line-haul routes across the country to facilitate long-distance transportation, and equipped line-haul vehicles with advanced GPS system supported by GIS technology, which allows us to monitor anomalies in transportation process, optimize the planning of line-haul routes and improve energy efficiency, which effectively reduces carbon dioxide emissions by 20% compared to traditional diesel tractors.